 Creating community links with Eastbourne Rainbow

-The St Wilfrid’s Community Links project is a great platform for the hospice to engage with and continue to learn about the different communities, groups and organisations across our catchment area.
-One particular group that has been a Community Link since the beginning is Eastbourne Rainbow, who have been part of the project since August 2019.
+The St Wilfrid’s Hospice Community Links project is a great platform for the hospice to engage with and continue to learn about the different communities, groups and organisations across our catchment area.
+One particular group, which has been part of the project since August 2019, is Eastbourne Rainbow.

 Eastbourne Rainbow is a group for over 50’s within the LGBTQ+ community living in Eastbourne and the surrounding areas.
-Originally set up as an initiative by Age Concern Eastbourne (which it is still part of) to combat social isolation among older LGBTQ+ people, the group was taken over nine years ago by volunteers Derek Andrews, Chris Roby and Ken Ashworth.
-The group has grown steadily ever since and they now have approximately 25 people attending their sessions, ranging from 50 to 80 years of age.
+Originally set up as an initiative by Age Concern Eastbourne (which it is still part of) to combat social isolation among older LGBTQ+ people, the group was taken over 10 years ago by volunteers Derek Andrews, Chris Roby and Ken Ashworth.
+The group has grown steadily ever since, and they now have approximately 20 to 25 people attending their sessions.

-Based in the centre of Eastbourne at the Venton Centre in Junction Road, the group holds monthly afternoon meetings and monthly coffee mornings to socialise, make new friends, gain support and share information.
-They also organise trips, hold events, welcome guest speakers and have taken part in workshops and delivered awareness training.
-Unfortunately, the group hasn’t been able to meet face-to-face since February 2020, however Derek and Chris have made sure that they have kept in touch with members over the phone on a regular basis and many have met up in smaller friendship groups when the restrictions have allowed.
+Based in the centre of Eastbourne, at the Venton Centre in Junction Road, the group holds monthly afternoon meetings and coffee mornings to socialise, make new friends, gain support and share information.
+They also organise trips, hold events, welcome guest speakers and deliver awareness training.

-Not only does Eastbourne Rainbow provide older LGBTQ+ individuals with a safe place to come together and socialise with those who have likeminded interests, but it is also incredibly valuable to the wider community.
-Their presence ensures there is representation of older LGBTQ+ people throughout Eastbourne and the surrounding areas and gives individuals a platform to raise their concerns and support one another.
+Not only does Eastbourne Rainbow provide older LGBTQ+ individuals with a safe place to come together and socialise with those who have like-minded interests, but it is also incredibly valuable to the wider community.
+Their presence ensures there is representation of older LGBTQ+ people across the area and gives individuals a platform to raise their concerns and support one another.
 Should they need it, the group can also benefit from the further support that is available through Age Concern Eastbourne.